-Virtual Network Model: we use a real dataset of 8 years of Emulab [38] VNET requests [36].
-For each simulation run we process 61968 requests; the average size of a request is 14 with standard deviation of 36 virtual nodes; 99% of the requests have less than 100 virtual nodes, and 85% have at most 20 virtual nodes.
-Excluding the 10% long-lived requests that cause the standard deviation of VNET lifetime to exceed 4-million seconds, the duration of the requests is on average 561 with 414 seconds of standard deviation (Figure 3a).
-As the dataset does not contain neither the number of virtual links nor the virtual network topology, we connect each pair of virtual nodes at random with different average node degree (Figures 3b, c, g, and h).
-Moreover, we extend our evaluation comparing linear, star, tree, and fully connected virtual topologies (Figure 3f).
+is on average 561 with 414 seconds of standard deviation (Figure 2a.)
+As the dataset does not contain neither the number of virtual links nor the virtual network topology, we connect each pair of virtual nodes at random with different average node degree (Figures 2b, c, g, and h.)
+Moreover, we extend our evaluation comparing linear, star, tree, and fully connected virtual topologies (Figure 2f).
 All our simulation results show 95% confidence intervals; the randomness comes from both the virtual network topology to be embedded, and the virtual constraints, that is, virtual node and link capacity requirements.
-Similarly to previous work [39], we randomly assign physical link capacities between 1 and 100, then we assign the physical node capacity to be the sum of its outgoing physical link capacities.
-Then we assume the virtual link capacity to be randomly chosen between $1/\mathcal{R}$ and $100/\mathcal{R}$ , where $\mathcal{R} = \{50, 100, 500\}$ , and the virtual node capacity is then assigned to be the sum of its outgoing virtual links.
-The results are similar and we only show plots for $\mathcal{R} = 100$ .
+Similarly to previous work [24], we randomly assign physical link capacities between 1 and 100, then we assign the physical node capacity to be the sum of its outgoing physical link capacities.
+Then we assume the virtual link capacity to be randomly chosen between $1/\mathcal{R}$ and $100/\mathcal{R}$, where $\mathcal{R} = \{50, 100, 500\}$, and the virtual node capacity is then assigned to be the sum of its outgoing virtual links.
+The results are similar and we only show plots for $\mathcal{R} = 100$.

-Compared Algorithms: we compare our CAD mechanism, instantiated with the SAD and MAD configuration, with another policy based distributed virtual network embedding algorithm, PolyViNE [7], and with the first published distributed virtual network embedding algorithm [21], that we call Hub and Spoke due to the adopted heuristic.
+Comparison Method: we compare our CAD mechanism, instantiated with the SAD and MAD configuration, with another policy based distributed virtual network embedding algorithm, PolyViNE [5], and with the first published distributed virtual network embedding algorithm [12], that we call Hub and Spoke due to the adopted heuristic.

-Evaluation Metrics: our evaluation results quantify the benefits of our approach along two dimensions: embedding efficiency and time to find a solution.
-In particular, we evaluate the time to find a solution using two metrics: 1) response time: the number of steps measured in one-hop communication delays needed to realize a VNET can or cannot be embedded, and 2) convergence time: the number of steps until a valid embedding is found.
-The efficiency of an embedding is evaluated using three metrics: 3) VNET allocation ratio: the ratio between the number of virtual networks successfully embedded and requested, 4) resource utilization: the physical node and link capacity utilized to embed the VNET requests, and 5) endurance of the algorithm: the number of successfully allocated requests before the first VNET request is rejected.
+Evaluation metrics: our evaluation results quantify the benefits of our approach along two metrics: embedding efficiency and time to find a solution.
+In particular, we evaluate the response time - number of steps measured in one-hop communications needed to realize a VN can or cannot be embedded - and the convergence time - number of steps until a valid embedding is found.
+The efficiency of an embedding is evaluated with the VN allocation ratio - ratio between the number of virtual networks successfully embedded and requested, and with the resource utilization - physical node and link capacity utilized to embed the VN requests, as well as with the endurance of the algorithm, i.e. the number of successfully allocated requests before the first VN request is rejected.
 We also evaluate the effect of different utility functions.